Muz32/Victoria-Road-Crash-Analysis/README.md

 - What Local Government Areas (LGAs) have the most accidents?
 Which LGAs have the least?
 - How has the number of accidents changed over the years (2012 - 2023)?
 - What types of vehicles are mostly involved in accidents?
-- What are the most risky conditions to drive in?
+- What are the probability of accidents by Vehicle make?

 ## Data Source